Definition

 EFSA Issues Roadmap for Integrating Gut Microbiomes Into EU Risk Assessments

-EFSA has published a strategic roadmap to integrate gut microbiome data into food and feed risk assessments, targeting microbiome-disrupting dietary compounds.
-This development signals a shift toward more complex toxicological endpoints, likely necessitating new testing protocols for food additives and chemical contaminants.
+EFSA has established a roadmap to incorporate gut microbiome data into food and feed risk assessments for substances that disrupt intestinal health.
+This development signals a transition toward more complex toxicological endpoints and will likely necessitate updated testing protocols for food additives and contaminants.

 ECHA Decision Requesting EOGRTS (OECD TG 443) for 4,4'-Isopropylidenebis[2-allylphenol] (EC 217-121-1)

-ECHA has mandated an Extended One-Generation Reproductive Toxicity Study (EOGRTS) for 4,4'-isopropylidenebis[2-allylphenol], with results due by May 2029.
-This data will clarify potential endocrine disruption and reproductive hazards, likely leading to future harmonized classification or SVHC identification.
+ECHA has mandated an Extended One-Generation Reproductive Toxicity Study for 4,4'-isopropylidenebis[2-allylphenol] with results due by May 2029.
+This data will clarify reproductive and endocrine hazards, likely leading to future harmonized classification or identification as a Substance of Very High Concern.

 SETAC Globe Highlights PFAS Exposure Pathways in Food Systems